Updated: Apr 19

 What are seasonal allergies?

-Blooming trees and flowers in spring, weeds and freshly gut grass all release pollen, which cause seasonal allergies in many people.
-And those seasonal allergies run through spring, summer and to early autumn.
+Blooming trees in spring, grasses and weeds in summer all release pollen, which cause seasonal allergies in many people.
+And those seasonal allergies run from spring, through summer and to early autumn.
 Most common plants causing seasonal allergies in Europe include ragweed and mugwort.

 Certain foods can make your seasonal allergies worse and yearly pollen count increase due to climate change is not helping here either.
 Also if you have underlying medical conditions, like asthma, high-level of stress, these can put you at heightened risk for having seasonal allergies.
 A strong immune system is very important to fighting seasonal allergies.